ajbanjara/Wireshark/Thrift.md

 For this, we create a `dissect_jaeger_tracing_Span_flags` standard dissection function that will handle the value.

 Despite the use of Thrift Compact Protocol for Jaeger, the `tvbuff_t` received is the fully expanded 4-bytes big-endian value to simplify the writing of the function and to be able to write a single dissector that works with both Thrift Compact Protocol and Thrift Binary Protocol.

+Until new flags are added, the enum transformation is kept as a fast way of seeing the result while getting the option to filter easily on the value of a particular flag.

 ### Example 2: [Armeria Maritima](https://en.wikipedia.org/wiki/Armeria_maritima)